The Fear of Fearing?

 Phobophobia may also be caused by a traumatic experience of any fear.
 If being in a closed room made you feel nauseous and led to a panic attack, you may never want to be in a situation where you feel that panic and anxiety again.

-So, is Phobophobia the Same as Anxiety/Panic Disorder?
+So, is phobophobia the same as anxiety/panic disorder?

 Short answer, no. But it is easy to get them confused.

-With phobophobia, however, you may be aware that the fear is irrational but you still cannot stop your body from feeling all the symptoms.
+With phobophobia, however, you may be aware that the fear is irrational, but you still cannot stop your body from feeling all the symptoms.

 Symptoms of Phobophobia

 Phobophobia is not a panic disorder and it is not generalized anxiety.
 The symptoms of phobophobia express themselves a little differently from the symptoms of a panic disorder or generalized anxiety.
-Let’s have a look, shall we?

-Psychological Symptoms
+Mental/Emotional Symptoms

 Physical Symptoms

-Self-Help – How Can You Help Yourself
+Self-Help: How Can You Help Yourself?

 It may feel like the end of the world, being afraid of fear itself.
-If you feel as if your life has been ruined because of this phobia, or if you feel like your fears are holding you back from exploring the things you want to, then it’s time to address it.
+If you feel as if your life has been ruined because of this phobia, or if you feel your fears are holding you back from exploring the things you want to, then it’s time to address it.

 Regular practice of meditation and yoga are also known to significantly reduce anxiety.
 Lifestyle changes such as getting more active, spending more time in nature, and exercising are also great methods to minimize anxiety.